Allano256/restaurant_app/README.md

 <ul>
 <ol><strong>Testing</strong></ol>
 <li>HTML, W3C was used to validate the project for any errors.
 The project did not have any errors and was successfull.
+In the same way the file of the application was copied and pasted into the W3C tool and checked for code validation.. gave the following result as highlighted in the images shared below.
 The site tested HTML and CSS for the application.</li>

 ![restaurant_app](booking/static/booking/images/validation10.png)

 [W3Validator](https://validator.w3.org/)

 <li>Javascript, JS Hint was used to validate the javascript for any errors.
-The project did not have any errors an was successful.
+The project did not have any errors and was successful.
 Code from the javascript file was copied and pasted into the JS Hint application for tesing which didnt produce any errors.</li>

 [jshint](https://jshint.com/)